-Historical pedagogy, digital humanities, human trafficking, modern East Central Europe
+Historical pedagogy, digital humanities, public digital history, modern East Central Europe, Appalachian Studies

 Professor Kelly is a specialist in the scholarship of teaching and learning in history.
 His most recent book, Teaching History in the Digital Age was published by the University of Michigan Press in 2013.
 He is also the author of more than a dozen articles on the intersection of historical pedagogy and digital humanities.